Updated : Thu, June 1, 2023 @ 11:00 AM

 Originally published : Wed, Oct 21, 2020 @ 11:00 AM

-As we start to close in on a full year of the COVID-19 pandemic, molecular diagnostics labs are still facing supply chain challenges with their SARS-CoV-2 testing workflows, and these shortages are only expected to get worse as the Northern Hemisphere flu season gets underway.
-These challenges limit testing volume and delay the delivery of results that help individuals make decisions on quarantining, working, and traveling, and are essential for keeping communities safe as they navigate a return to normalcy.
+Clinical and diagnostic labs worldwide are still experiencing supply chain challenges with their SARS-CoV-2 testing workflows.
+A few years into the pandemic and the system still struggles to keep up with demand during outbreaks of variants and/or other respiratory diseases like flu or RSV.
+These challenges limit testing volume and delay the delivery of results that help individuals make decisions on quarantining, working, and travelling, and are essential for keeping communities safe as they navigate a return to normalcy.

 Given the extreme importance of rapid test results, many clinical diagnostic and CLIA labs are looking for ways to mitigate or even avoid reagent shortages.
 To help lab managers and directors evaluate alternatives, we’ve focused on the RNA extraction step and put together a list of considerations for choosing a SARS-CoV-2 RNA isolation method.

 Consideration 1: What type of samples can it handle?

 Currently, public health agencies like the US Centers for Disease Control and Prevention (CDC) are recommending that initial diagnostic testing be done on upper respiratory samples.1 They also recommend obtaining lower respiratory samples, when possible, and a recent meta-analysis of studies comparing the sensitivity of sputum, nasopharyngeal (NP) and oropharyngeal (OP) specimens found that sputum testing led to significantly higher rates of SARS-CoV-2 detection, followed by NP and then OP samples.2

 However, when it comes to RNA isolation methods, not all of them are suitable for use with all of the different upper and lower respiratory sample types.
 For example, spin column-based methods may become clogged when used with samples containing high levels of mucus, such as may happen with sputum.3